rforgione/quarterbacks/ReadMe.md

 ### Quarterback Success Predictions

-This project aims to take data on NFL combine performance, and predict a college quarterback's success at the NFL level.
+This project aims to take data on college performance and NFL combine metrics from college quarterbacks, and use them to predict success at the NFL level.

 As of now, I will be using data from the following sources:
 * http://www.nflcombineresults.com